islandofcats/anthropocene-health/content/guides/wildfires/_index.md

 All air filters should be inspected.
 If you experienced heavy soot, many or most of them will need to be replaced - soot and ash in your filter reduces its efficacy and can become dislodged later, posing a health risk all over again.
 This is true for air filters, HVAC filters, and even the air filters - engine *and* passenger - in your car.

-### Clothes, blankets, and other fabrics
+### Clothes and other fabrics

-Your typical laundry practices will likely be sufficient to clean clothes that only received mild indoor exposure.
+Your typical laundry practices will likely be sufficient to clean clothes and blankets that only received mild indoor exposure.
 If they were in outdoor air, or the smoke was particularly bad, they may need additional attention.
 There’s many ways to tackle this:

 - Use vinegar in place of fabric softener - use up to a half cup per laundry load, either via the fabric softener dispenser (where the machine will dilute it as it uses it) or, in top-loading washers which don’t have a dispenser, directly into the drum during the rinse cycle, when it will immediately be diluted by the rinse water.
 Don’t add it to the detergent drawer and don’t add it during any other cycles - mixing vinegar with detergent causes both substances to perform poorly, and undiluted vinegar in contact with your fabrics can damage them.